As a member of LUPC you will benefit from:

 Ensemble offers a complete, longer-term, shared procurement service to our members and was created to address the need for a professional, quality procurement resource within smaller organisations.

-The current participating members are The Royal College of Music, Royal Academy of Music, Trinity Laban Conservatoire of Music & Dance, Regents University, The Royal College of Art, Ravensbourne University, The University of Roehampton and University of East London.
+The current participating members are The Royal College of Music, Royal Academy of Music, Trinity Laban Conservatoire of Music & Dance, Regents University, The Royal College of Art, Ravensbourne University, The University of Roehampton, University of East London and The Royal College of Anaesthetists.
 The service is owned and managed by its participating members, who each hold a seat on Ensemble's Board.

 Good quality procurement professionals are in short supply, even in London.
 Ensemble supplies a sustainable, high-quality, professional and economical procurement service in the city at less than £350 a day.
 As it’s a cost sharing group – owned and controlled by members – there is no VAT to pay.